The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: The effect of improvements in Stable Roommates .

 Contrasting Propositions~\ref{obs:SRwithTies-violating-RI} and~\ref{prop:SM-strong-RI-best-fails}, it is somewhat surprising that if agents' preferences are strict, then the RI-best property holds for the \textsc{Stable Roommates} setting.
 Thus, the situation of $p$ cannot deteriorate as a consequence of a $p$-improvement unless instability arises.

 \begin{theorem} Let $H=(N,\{ \prec_a \}_{a \in N})$ be a housing market where agents' preferences are strict orders.
-Given a stable matching $M$ in $H$ and a $(p,q)$-improvement $H'$ of~$H$ for two agents $p,q \in N$, either $H'$ admits no stable matchings at all, or there exists a stable matching $M'$ in $H'$ such that $M(p) \preceq_i M'(p)$.
-Moreover, given $H$, $H'$ and $M$ it is possible to find such a matching $M'$ in polynomial time. \end{theorem}
+Given a stable matching $M$ in $H$ and a $(p,q)$-improvement $H'$ of $H$ for two agents $p,q \in N$, either $H'$ admits no stable matchings at all, or there exists a stable matching $M'$ in $H'$ such that $M(p) \preceq_{p} M'(p)$.
+Moreover, given $H$, $H'$ and $M$ it is possible to find such a matching $M'$ in polynomial time, or conclude correctly that $H'$ admits no stable matchings. \end{theorem}